react-figma/react-figma/docs/local-styles.md

 #### Notes

-* Local styles hooks tried to find a style by `name` or `id`.
+* Local styles hooks tried to find a style by `name` or `id`
     * Creates a new style if can't find
 * Not all style props can be assigned to local style
-* It's possible to use existing styles, you can pass an empty style object.
+* It's possible to use existing styles; you can pass an empty style object.

 #### Example